We are currently accepting new patients. Please call or email us to book an appointment. Please fill out the PDF form below and email it to us.

 Your appointment time is reserved for you.
 To assist us with our daily scheduling, we require 48 hours notice for appointment changes to avoid a missed or short cancellation fee.

 Insurance is a reason to smile, however it should not dictate your oral health.
 Dental insurance is a benefit for patients, although coverage may be denied or limited.
 Dental plans can vary greatly and we encourage patients to know the details of their plan.
 Due to privacy laws, it can be difficult for us to get all the information we need.
 However, if you know the details of your plan, our team can use that information to help you plan better.
 If there are any changes, or approaching limits on your plan, we are not notified by your insurance.
 However, upon request, we can pre-authorize treatment plans to enable you to prepare your finances accordingly.
 Depending on your insurance pre-authorizations can be sent electronically or by mail.

 Patient’s payment will be due in full at the time treatment is rendered.
 We will assist patients with reimbursement from their insurance.
+Please be aware our fees may be higher than your dental plan may reimburse.
 If you have any questions or concerns regarding insurance please contact our office.

 We accept cheques, Debit, Mastercard, Visa and American Express.